The world has witnessed major advancements in emerging technologies – Ursula Owusu-Ekuful

 Speaking at the programme, Communications and Digitalisation Minister, Ursula Owusu-Ekuful, said, the world has seen significant improvements in cutting-edge technology in the fields of virtual, augmented, and mixed realities.

-She added that in highly developed cultures, immersive technologies are still a niche and not as widely used as they could be.
+She added that, highly developed cultures, immersive technologies are still a niche and not as widely used as they could be.

 In his opening remarks, Dr. Collins Yeboah-Afari, Director-General of GI-KACE, noted that data on Extended Reality (XR) had revealed that more than half of Africa’s population did not have access to a completely digital experience.
 This, in his opinion, is one of the causes for which the Ghanaian government, through its many Ministries and implementing organizations, is a strong supporter of the Digitalization Agenda.

 The importance of the metaverse community was emphasized by Mr. Chaesub Lee, Director of the ITU Telecommunication Standardization Bureau.
-The metaverse community is an online virtual reality platform that enables users to connect through avatars.
+The metaverse community is an online virtual reality platform that enables users to connect with one another through avatars.

 Mr. Chaesub announced that Kyebi was the Ghanaian ITU Smart Sustainable City at the occasion.